-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 $ touch src/handlers/webhook.js

-With those files created (you’ll fill them in soon), let’s import them at the top of
+With those files created (you will fill them in soon), import them at the top of

 index.js.
 The final version of the code looks like this: